 Fallon’s Big Lies don’t wash.
 He ludicrously claimed Britain only supplies Kiev with “non-lethal equipment.”
 Rebel captured weapons prove otherwise.
 Clear markings show their points of origin.

-“(S)oft coverage of HSBC” wrongdoing got former Telegraph chief political commentator, Peter Oborne
+“(S)oft coverage of HSBC” wrongdoing got former Telegraph chief political commentator, Peter Oborne, to resign.

 Its “standards…collapse(d),” he said.
 His reporting on HSBC wrongdoing wasn’t published.

 He called Telegraph editorial policy “part of a wider problem.”
 Oborne resigned “as a matter of conscience.”